| Language: |

 Kunst-Buch Kollwitzplatz

-The motif depicts – in a palimpsest-like manner – the situation at the legendary Café Kranzler on Kurfürstendamm then and now.
-The photographic print condenses the history of this iconic street section, with a perspective on the architectural ensemble in the background, into a single, compelling image.
+In a palimpsest-like manner, the motif depicts the scene at the legendary Café Kranzler on Kurfürstendamm — then and now.
+The photographic print condenses the history of this iconic stretch of street, with its architectural ensemble in the background, into a single image charged with tension.

 Recommendations for you